AjayShukla1212/mock-lib-impl/README.md

 ## Environment Variables

 To configure the application, you'll need to set the following environment variables:

-- `DB_HOST`: The host address of your database.
-- `DB_PORT`: The port number your database is listening on.
-- `DB_USERNAME`: The username for your database.
-- `DB_PASSWORD`: The password for your database.
 - `HT_MODE`: The mode for the Java agent.
 It can be set to either `RECORD` or `REPLAY`.